I love having the gift of not caring what others think or having to go by the rules.

 Decide what one thing you want to accomplish each day so you feel some success.

 It could be going for a walk, or taking a ride to see the mountains, or going to the library to find a new book.

 Learn something new.
-It could be a new word, or playing a new puzzle game, or playing or singing a new song (like with Youtube).
+It could be a new word, how to play a new puzzle game, or how to play or sing a new song (like with the help of Youtube).